 Button Description

 9 Start playing videos recorded in the latest five minutes.

-Θ Digital zoom.
+⊕ Digital zoom.
 You can adjust zoom-in times and view the desired area.

 오 Click it to enter PTZ control mode.

 89 Turn on/off live view audio.

 2 Switch video stream.

-A Display rule frame and target frame.

-• Adjust image display effect according to the screen size.